Lab 2 - C++, CMake & IDE

 -

-Discuss the difference between preprocessing code, compiling code and linking objects.
+Discuss the difference between preprocessing, compiling, and linking.

 -